Toggle: English / Spanish

 Angina is a type of chest discomfort caused by poor blood flow through the blood vessels (coronary vessels) of the heart muscle (myocardium).

-due to is by far the most common cause of unstable angina.
-Atherosclerosis is the buildup of fatty material called plaque along the walls of the arteries.
+due to is the most common cause of unstable angina.
+Atherosclerosis is the buildup of fatty material, called plaque, along the walls of the arteries.
 This causes arteries to become narrowed and less flexible.
-The narrowing interrupts blood flow to the heart, causing chest pain.
+The narrowing can reduce blood flow to the heart, causing chest pain.

-People with unstable angina are at increased risk of having a heart attack.
+People with unstable angina are at higher risk of having a heart attack.

 Rare causes of angina are: